 If you agree you are a gap site and your property is not a household, then it is necessary for you to sign up with a business water supplier.
-You can choose business water suppliers from our latest guides on the options available:
+You can choose your business water suppliers from our latest guide.

 Given the number of gap sites across the country and the limited incentives to fix them, this is a common situation.

-We recommend a proactive approach and that you contact a business water supplier explaining the situation.
+We recommend a proactive approach and that you contact a business water supplier to explain the situation.
 A business water supplier will be able to arrange for your business to be registered with the water network and will be able to onboard your business as a customer.